hanegraaff/TDAmeritrade-api-authentication/README.md

 Your application is now authorized.
 The artifacts you must save are:

 * The Client ID (the Consumer ID)
 * The Refresh Token.
-You will need this to generate access tokens and interact with the TD APIs
+You will need this to generate Access Tokens and interact with the TD APIs

 The Client ID never expires and is tied to your application, while the Refresh Token will be valid for 3 months, after which you must repeat the authorization process outlined in this document.